tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

 In production (i.e. when `DEBUG = False`), the static files must be served by the web server (e.g. nginx).

-Since the layout of the admin section is managed by Django, the static files of the admin section will automatically created into the folder defined in the variable `STATIC_ROOT` in settings.<br>
+Since the layout of the admin section (and eventually some third-parts django libraries) is managed by Django, the static files of the admin section will automatically created into the folder defined in the variable `STATIC_ROOT` in settings.<br>
 In this app it is `staticfiles`.

 So, every time new static files are developed in `STATICFILES_DIRS` folders, the STATIC_ROOT must be updated.<br>